-Every tenth and eleventh grade student enrolled at Gentry High School and Ruleville Central High School who meets all admission requirements, may enroll in any two-year career program offered at the Indianola Career and Technical Center.
-During the Spring Recruitment Tours, students who are interested in taking one of the programs must make an appointment to speak with the CTE counselor, high school counselor, or the student services coordinator.
+Every tenth and eleventh grade student enrolled at Gentry High School and Thomas E. Edwards, Sr. High School who meets all admission requirements, may enroll in any two-year career program offered at the Indianola Career and Technical Center.
+During the Fall and Spring Recruitment Tours, students must complete an Interest Survey and rank each major pathway program from 1-6 with one being their first preference for CTE enrollment.

-The counselors and student services instructor will assist the students with the enrollment process.
+The Academic and CTE Counselors along with the CTE Student Services Coordinator will assist the students with the enrollment process.
 Students are admitted into their selected program until teacher capacity has been fulfilled.
 Students are not discriminated against on the basis of race, sex, creed, religion, or handicapping condition.